esemeniuc/cmpt225/4p2/README.md

 ### To do:

-- Integrate hash function
-- Update insert function to create a hash entry pointing to the tree
-- Update lookup function to utilize the hash table
+- Clean up insertion into hash table and btree
-- Implement randomization into expandableQueue/fifoStack